Quasi-steady emission from repeating fast radio bursts can be explained by magnetar wind nebulae: Discussion

-Our optimal parameter values for $B_{\rm dip}$, $P_i$, $t_{\rm age}$, $M_{\rm ej}$ and $E_{\rm sn}$ are consistent with those derived from previous studies~(see e.g.,~\citealt{Kashiyama2016,YD2019,ZW2021}).
-For a pair-dominated wind,~\citet{YD2019} proposed that persistent radio counterparts to FRBs could arise from MWN powered by a magnetar without surrounding SN ejecta.
-However, their model could not explain the time evolution of source DM and free-free absorption in the SN ejecta.
-Recently,~\citet{CT2024} used a one-zone PWN model to explain the observed quasi-steady emission from R1 and R2.
-Both these works, however, assumed a constant energy injection rate into a freely expanding nebula.
-In contrast,~\citet{MM2018}~and~\citet{ZW2021} modelled the energy injection into MWN using a more realistic time-dependent function similar to our work.
-The predicted $t_{\rm age} \sim 10-40\,{\rm yr}$ and $E_{\rm sn} \sim 10^{50}-10^{51}\,{\rm erg}$ for FRB 121102 from~\citet{MM2018} agrees well with our estimates.
-Similarly,~\citet{ZW2021} derived $B_{\rm dip}\approx 0.1\,B_{\rm int} \sim (2-4)\times10^{15}\,{\rm G}$ and $t_{\rm age}\sim14-22\,{\rm yr}$ from the radio SEDs of R1 and R2.
-In both these works, the dominant energy injection channel into the nebula was intermittent magnetar flares and a constant nebula/ejecta velocity was assumed.
-In our analysis, we improved upon these works by first deriving constraints on the NS and ejecta parameters using observed properties (DM, energy, PRS size, radio signal non-attenuation), to then self-consistently compute the synchrotron flux generated by energized electrons considering both NS rotational and magnetic energy injection scenarios, for nebula/ejecta velocity that is driven by the time-dependent energy injection rate into the magnetized nebula.
+Our optimal parameter values ($B_{\rm dip}$, $P_i$, $t_{\rm age}$, $M_{\rm ej}$, $E_{\rm sn}$) are consistent with previous studies~(e.g.,~\citealt{Kashiyama2016,YD2019,ZW2021}).
+Some works proposed models without SN ejecta \citep{YD2019} or used simplified one-zone models with constant energy injection \citep{CT2024}, which face challenges explaining DM evolution or absorption.
+Others modelled time-dependent injection, often focusing on magnetar flares and assuming constant nebula/ejecta velocity~\citep{MM2018, ZW2021}.
+Our analysis improves upon these studies by first deriving constraints on NS and ejecta parameters from observations (DM, energy, PRS size, signal attenuation), then self-consistently computing the synchrotron flux for both NS rotational and magnetic energy injection scenarios, using nebula/ejecta velocities driven by the time-dependent energy injection rate into the MWN.

+We note that the present framework focuses primarily on radiative evolution of the magnetar wind nebula, with the dynamical and acceleration components treated in a simplified, phenomenological manner.
+A fully self-consistent model would require simultaneous treatment of the wind–ejecta interaction and particle acceleration for arbitrary magnetization, which is beyond the scope of this work.
+Our parameterization in terms of $\epsilon_e$, $\epsilon_B$ and $\gamma_{\rm e,min}$ effectively assumes efficient conversion of upstream Poynting flux to downstream particle energy.
+The inferred magnetar parameters should therefore be interpreted as conditional upon these assumptions.
+While quantitative constraints may vary for different dissipation efficiencies or acceleration prescriptions, the qualitative conclusion that young magnetars embedded in synchrotron-emitting nebulae can account for the observed luminosities and spectra of PRSs remains robust.